The u-root cpu command

 place, to be able to bring along some survival gear, if not your whole house!

-Users need a way to log in to a machine, in a way similar to ssh
+Users need a way to log in to a machine, in a way similar to ssh, but they

 need to bring their environment with them.
 They need their login directory;